-There are modern art galleries, including the Tate in St Ives; theatres including the Hall for Cornwall and the unique Minack theatre, perched on a cliff edge at Porthcurnow; museums, including the National Maritime Museum Cornwall, Royal Cornwall Museum and a number of mining museums; rich historical sites such as Pendennis Castle; marine attractions including the National Seal Sanctuary and the Blue Reef Aquarium; the internationally renowned Eden Project; some amazing gardens, among the best on the British mainland due to Cornwall's unique mild climate; a wide range of shopping opportunities with unique boutiques and local crafts alongside high street names.
+There are modern art galleries, including the Tate St Ives; theatres including the Hall For Cornwall and the unique Minack Theatre, perched on a cliff edge at Porthcurno.
+You can enjoy a number of museums, including the National Maritime Museum, Royal Cornwall Museum, and rich historical sites such as Pendennis Castle and Tintagel.
+Marine attractions include the National Seal Sanctuary and the Blue Reef Aquarium.

 The county boasts some amazing gardens, among the best on the British mainland due to Cornwall's unique mild climate.
 The Eden Project is one of the UK's most popular attractions and is also home to the world's largest indoor rainforest.

 From world-class chefs including Nathan Outlaw and Michael Caines to the humble Cornish pasty, foraged feasts, vegan menus and international cuisine, Cornwall's reputation as a food-lover's paradise is well deserved.